nt246/physalia-lcwgs/misc/notes_for_setting_up.md

 #### Day 3

-* For the LD part, students can get the files that they need directly from the GitHub repo by following to the tutorial.
+* Students can get the files that they need directly from the GitHub repo by following to the tutorial.
 No preparation needed.